rose-compiler/rose/docs/external-project-integration/external-project-cmake/README.md

 - Parses Fortran source files
 - Lists program units (PROGRAM, MODULE, SUBROUTINE, FUNCTION)

-This example is only built if ROSE was configured with `ENABLE-FORTRAN=yes`.
+This example is only built if ROSE was configured with `ENABLE_FORTRAN=yes`.

 Usage:
 ```bash